Therapy can feel like a leap into the unknown, and it’s natural to have questions about what therapy is and what to expect in sessions.

 What Is Therapy?

-According to the Psychotherapy & Counselling Fedeartion of Australia (PACFA), therapy is the process of meeting with a professional for the purpose of resolving problematic behaviours, beliefs, feelings and related physical symptoms.
-Therapy uses an interpersonal relationship to help develop the client’s self-understanding and to make changes in his or her life.
+According to the Psychotherapy & Counselling Fedeartion of Australia (PACFA), therapy is a process of working with a professional to address problematic behaviours, beliefs, feelings, and related physical experiences.
+It uses a therapeutic relationship to support greater self-understanding and facilitate meaningful change.

-• Clients have a right to make formal complaints directly to PACFA.
+Clients have the right to raise concerns or make formal complaints through PACFA.

 The Conditions Of Therapy